mpenet/casyn/README.md

 ### Convenience macros

-You can use with-consistency or with-client to bind their respective values if you prefer that to explicit arguments.
+`with-consistency` or `with-client` can be used to bind their respective values if you prefer that to explicit arguments.

 ```clojure
 (with-client c